Severe Thunderstorm Warning issued for Brown, Cherry, Keya Paha by NWS - News Break

 Severe Thunderstorm Warning issued for Brown, Cherry, Keya Paha by NWS

-Effective: 2021-06-23 20:21:00 CDT Expires: 2021-06-23 20:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-06-23 20:12:00 CDT Expires: 2021-06-23 20:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Brown; Cherry; Keya Paha A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 830 PM CDT FOR NORTHEASTERN CHERRY...NORTHWESTERN BROWN AND WEST CENTRAL KEYA PAHA COUNTIES At 821 PM CDT, a severe thunderstorm was located 11 miles west of Norden, or 13 miles east of Valentine, moving east at 20 mph.
+Target Area: Brown; Cherry; Keya Paha The National Weather Service in North Platte has issued a * Severe Thunderstorm Warning for Northeastern Cherry County in north central Nebraska Northwestern Brown County in north central Nebraska West central Keya Paha County in north central Nebraska * Until 830 PM CDT. * At 811 PM CDT, a severe thunderstorm was located 10 miles east of Valentine, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Sparks and Smith Falls State Park.
-This includes Highway 12 between mile markers 12 and 26.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Sparks and Smith Falls State Park.
+This includes the following highways Highway 20 between mile markers 203 and 206.
+Highway 12 between mile markers 3 and 26.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov